ZoneMinder/zoneminder/docs/faq.rst

 How do I repair the MySQL Database?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 There is two ways to go about this.
-In most cases you can run from the command prompt ->
-* mysqlcheck --all-databases --auto-repair -p'''your_database_password''' -u '''your_databse_user'''
+In most cases you can run from the command prompt -> ``mysqlcheck --all-databases --auto-repair -p your_database_password -u your_databse_user``

-If that does not work then you will have to make sure that ZoneMinder is stopped then run the following (nothing should be using the database while running this and you will have to adjust for your correct path if it is different). ->
+If that does not work then you will have to make sure that ZoneMinder is stopped then run the following (nothing should be using the database while running this and you will have to adjust for your correct path if it is different):

-* myisamchk --silent --force --fast --update-state -O key_buffer=64M -O sort_buffer=64M -O read_buffer=1M -O write_buffer=1M /var/lib/mysql/*/*.MYI
+``myisamchk --silent --force --fast --update-state -O key_buffer=64M -O sort_buffer=64M -O read_buffer=1M -O write_buffer=1M /var/lib/mysql/*/*.MYI``

 How do I repair the MySQL Database when the cli fails?